felsov/WHISPER_finetuning_and_transcribing_on_linux/README.md

-# Local Whisper ASR Fine-Tuning & Transcription
+# Finetuning OpenAI's Audio Transcription Model

 Welcome!
-This repository provides a framework for fine-tuning OpenAI's Whisper automatic speech recognition (ASR) model and running transcriptions **entirely locally**.
+-> This repository provides an outline for fine-tuning OpenAI's Whisper automatic speech recognition (ASR) model **with your own data**.
+It also provides an outline for running transcriptions with the trained model (or the base models of Whisper.)
-It is designed for users who want to train on personal or sensitive audio data while keeping all models and processing on their own machine.
+-> It is all done **entirely locally** on your machine, making it ideal for those who need to train on person or sensitive audio data and do not want to risk it being leaked.
+-> This project was done on a Linux machine, however, with few edits, it remains a similar process for Windows -> The source of this code came from https://huggingface.co/blog/fine-tune-whisper , a finetuning event for multilingual language training of Whisper

 ---

-## Overview

-This project allows users to:

-- Fine-tune Whisper on their own datasets.
-- Run transcription using either a fine-tuned model or the base Whisper models.

-All processing is local, making this suitable for privacy-sensitive audio data.
-Evaluation of transcription performance (e.g., WER) is left to the user and can be done externally with preferred tools.

----

 ## Repository Structure

-- **Finetuning/** – Scripts and instructions for preparing data and fine-tuning Whisper models.
-- **Transcribing/** – Scripts for using trained models (or base models) to transcribe audio files.
+-> **Finetuning/** – skeleton for preparing data and fine-tuning your own Whisper models -> **Transcribing/** – skeleton for using trained models (or base Whisper models) to transcribe your own audio files

-Each folder contains its own `README.md` with detailed instructions.
+Each folder contains its own `README.md` with more detailed instructions.

 ---

-## Key Features

-- **Flexible Dataset Preparation:** Users provide a CSV with `file_name` (audio paths) and `transcription` columns.
-- **Preprocessing:** Audio resampling, feature extraction, and tokenization using Hugging Face `WhisperProcessor`.
-- **Fine-Tuning:** Adjustable model size, learning rate, batch size, and training steps.
-- **Local Execution:** All audio, models, and results stay on the user’s machine.

----

-## Results from Thesis Analysis
+## How to Best Train (Results from a Thesis Analysis)

-While the repository does not include example audio, research performed for the senior thesis explored how different fine-tuning strategies impact Whisper’s transcription accuracy in a medical domain:
+This project stemmed from an internship project at Emory Proton Center and was then fully fledged out later during a senior thesis project at Agnes Scott College.
+The thesis analysed the best methods of training the system for medical terminology (analyzing different datasets and training parameters.)
+While the repository does not include example audio, the following outlines the type of datasets used for the analysis.

 - **Dataset:** Simulated audio clips representing proton therapy terminology.
   - Two types: 1-word clips and 1-sentence clips
   - ~30–40 training examples per dataset
   - Separate evaluation dataset of ~15-second sections of simulated chart rounds

-- **Research Question 1:** Which type of training data performs better?
+The results indicate the following (however, it is important to keep in mind datasets have one of the biggest impacts:)

+- **Results:**
-  - **Result:** 1-sentence clips outperformed 1-word clips with ~5% lower word-error rate (WER).
+  - 1-sentence clips outperformed 1-word clips with ~5% lower word-error rate (WER).
-  - Insight: Training on full sentences allows the model to learn context and phrase structure.

-- **Research Question 2:** Optimal training parameters (learning rate, number of steps)
-  - **Result:** Learning rate ~1e-7 performed best; number of steps had smaller effect.
+  - Altering the learning rate had a larger impact than the number of steps.
   - Over-training (high learning rate + high steps) reduced performance.
-  - Several fine-tuned models achieved better WER than the pre-trained Whisper baseline.

-**Takeaway:** Fine-tuning Whisper on a small, domain-specific dataset with complete sentences and optimized parameters improves transcription accuracy, demonstrating a feasible approach for privacy-sensitive domains.

 ---